Property Maintenance Grant for state school maintenance work

 As a board of trustees, you use the Property Maintenance Grant to pay for maintenance work on Ministry-owned buildings and facilities at your school.
-This funding does not cover capital work or operational non-property expenses.
+This funding doesn't cover capital work or operational non-property expenses.

 - Paying for maintenance work